 I believe the stunt consultation was part of an orchestrated campaign aiming at defaming me personally and is evidence of breach of the Editor’s Code of Practice because of its inaccuracy and the misleading reporting of the article.

-I have lodged a complaint to IPSO (Independent Press Standards Organisation) regarding the article, which is included here below.
-I have also engaged a solicitor.
+I have lodged a complaint to IPSO (Independent Press Standards Organisation) .

 As of 05.11.20, the initial article published by the Mirror has been copied to various media outlets.
 I have reported these to IPSO and to my legal representative.
 These are: